svikashk/incremental-development/planning-and-collaborating/4-backlog.md

 The user stories in your Backlog are sorted by priority, but not written in any particular order.
 Some user stories depend on each other, some do not.
 Figuring out these relationships will make it easy to go from a unsorted backlog to a structured development strategy.

 Understanding these dependencies will also allow you to collaborate much more efficiently.
-Two people can develope different user stories at the same time if they do not depend on each other.
+Two people can develop different user stories at the same time if they do not depend on each other.
 And team mates can move on to new user stories that do not depend on yours without waiting for you to finish.

 This question is all you need to get start sequencing your user stories: